Jonathan Manns: Suburbs

-The UK Parliament announced a "Suburban Taskforce" in March 2020, to be co-chaired by Rupa Huq MP and David Simmonds MP.
-It is formed from a cross-party group of politicians "to shine a light on the suburbs in order to identify and secure the clear, long-term and properly resourced policies needed to support thriving, sustainable and inclusive suburban areas".
+In January 2020, Jake Berry MP, as Minister of State for the Northern Powerhouse and Local Growth, concluded a parliamentary debate on local services with an invitation for Rupa Huq MP to "be a bit naughty" and establish a cross-party "Suburban Taskforce".
+The Taskforce launched in March 2020, co-chaired by Huq and David Simmonds MP.
+The stated purpose was "to shine a light on the suburbs in order to identify and secure the clear, long-term and properly resourced policies needed to support thriving, sustainable and inclusive suburban areas".
 The Advisory Board was announced in August 2020, with Manns named as its Chair.
-The report was published in September 2022.
+He claimed at the outset that its importance was that "city centres and the countryside have their advocates, but suburbs – where most of us live – haven’t received the attention they deserve" and on publication that the work had changed "the way we think about the types of suburbs which exist and the specific challenges they face".
+The final Inquiry into the Future of the Suburbs, which identified a range of policy considerations and nine specific recommendations, was published in September 2022.

 West London Orbital

 Manns co-authored an analysis of growth options for the UK Government's All Party Parliamentary Group for London's Planning and Built Environment, in which he proposed new orbital rail links in West London, connecting existing communities and those which could accommodate additional growth.
 It encouraged West London Alliance to reconsider work it had commissioned in 2001 which flagged the scope to connect Old Oak Common and Brent Cross along the Dudding Hill line.
-This was agreed at the following meeting of the West London Economic Prosperity Board, in December 2016, and the Board voted to engage the Mayor of London around a West London Orbital in June 2017, which the Mayor committed himself to delivering in March 2018.
+This was agreed at the following meeting of the West London Economic Prosperity Board, in December 2016, and the Board voted to engage the Mayor of London around a West London Orbital in June 2017, which Sadiq Khan committed himself to delivering in March 2018.